Chapter 2:

 From Terminally Ill to Unbreakable: I Became the Greatest Healer With My Medical Knowledge, but the Sisters Only See Me as Their Test Subject

 The guild was breaking.
-Their fire grenades lit the streets in bursts, but they threw them blindly, wasting charges, scattering the plague instead of stopping it.
+Their grenades flared in bursts, but they threw them blind, wasting charges, scattering the plague instead of stopping it.

-He blinked at me through the iron grill, too dazed to argue.
+He blinked at me through the grill, too dazed to argue.
 He threw where I pointed.
 The grenade burst, tearing through knees and ankles.
-The Sephis collapsed in a heap, flames racing along their bodies until there was nothing left to rise again.
+The Sephis collapsed in a heap, flames racing along their bodies until nothing was left to rise again.

 ◇◇◇◇

 A Sephis lunged from the fog, claws sweeping wide.
-I stepped into it instead of away, ramming a grenade between its ribs.
-The jaws clamped down on my shoulder, tearing through flesh and bone.
+I stepped into it, not away, and jammed a grenade between its ribs.
+Its jaws clamped down on my shoulder, tearing through flesh and bone.
 Pain ripped through me, but only for a moment.
-By the time the grenade detonated and blew half my body into the cobbles, muscle was already knitting back together.
+By the time the grenade detonated and blew half my body across the cobbles, muscle was already knitting back together.

 I staggered upright, smoke curling from the ruin where my arm had been, and flexed the fresh limb as it finished regrowing.